 I am Ojibwe and my culture is important to me.
 Because I believe that culture exists primarily through language (how we see and describe the world) and our language is endangered, I volunteer much of my free time to the creation and maintenance of Ojbwe.net, an innovative open-source learning space.
 I am also a founder of Miskwaasining Nagamojig (The Swamp Singers), a local women’s hand drum group that celebrates contemporary Ojibwe culture and sings traditional songs in our language.
 Ojibwe.net serves as a repository for all of the ways we archive and share our work.

 Ojibwe.net provides interactive experiences for language learners through audio and visual experiences.
-Integration with YouTube, FaceBook and Twitter brings a diversity of over 4,000 users into one community with a common purpose.
-For the website I provide audio recording and editing, photography, coding, analytics, site architecture, WordPress maintenance and development.
+Integration with YouTube, FaceBook and Twitter brings a diversity of over 6,000 users into one community with a common purpose.
+For the website I provide audio recording and editing, photography, coding, analytics, information architecture, WordPress maintenance and development, and occasional content creation.

 Additionally, I presented my work on ojibwe.net at the 17th Annual Anishinaabemowin Teg Conference (2011).
 This presentation covered subjects such as the history of the website, who it is meant to serve, analytics data on how the site is being used, and our future goals.